 To: Junior majors in Ed Studies

-All juniors must attend a meeting with Ed Studies faculty on Tuesday March 6th, 2018 at 12:15 p.m. in McCook 201 conference room (light lunch will be provided) to learn about requirements for the one-semester independent research project, which is typically completed in the Educ 400: Senior Research Seminar on Monday afternoons (1:15-3:55 pm) in the fall semester.
+All juniors must attend (or if studying away, Skype into) a meeting with Ed Studies faculty on Tuesday March 5th, 2019 at 12:15 p.m. in McCook 201 conference room (light lunch will be provided) to learn about requirements for the one-semester senior thesis, which is typically completed in the Educ 400: Senior Research Seminar on Monday afternoons (1:15-3:55 pm) in the fall semester.

 Steps to submit your plan: